polca/premise/docs/extract.rst

   electricity production, photovoltaic, commercial     LU
  ==================================================== ===========

-Hence, inside the residential PV mix of Spain (electricity production, photovoltaic, residential), one will find the following inputs for the production of 1kWh:
+Hence, inside the *residential* PV mix of Spain ("electricity production, photovoltaic, residential"), one will find the following inputs for the production of 1kWh:

  ========================================================================================== ============== =========== ============